Join our team of dedicated volunteers and help change the lives of bereaved people.

 You can choose to volunteer for your local Cruse branch or join or Virtual Support Service.
 If you take part in our Virtual Support Service, you will be supporting clients remotely from all over the UK, therefore all our volunteer work will be from home.
 It is essential that you have a quiet and confidential place to work, when supporting clients.

 We welcome applications from anyone aged over 18.
 You don’t need to be a trained counsellor or have previous experience to become a Bereavement Volunteer.
 We look for people who are good listeners, resilient and are empathetic and supportive.
-All client support will take place over telephone or zoom support, so a quiet, confidential area to carry this out is required.

 - Empathetic, approachable and warm